 A glaring issue with both of these VPNs is their higher-than-average prices.
 But ExpressVPN is still the winner in this category.
 Let’s zoom in and see why.

 For starters, ExpressVPN is cheaper.
 Their most expensive monthly plan costs $12.95/month, while their cheapest one is the annual plan, which goes for $8.32/month.
 Still not very cheap, but at least you get a 30-day money-back guarantee.
+Plus, you may come across various promotions and ExpressVPN coupon codes, which will grant you discounts up to 35%.

 Meanwhile, Astrill VPN costs $20 for a monthly subscription, while the cheapest annual plan is half that – $10/month.
 It’s also worth mentioning that they are so confident in their service that there are simply no refunds.
 Luckily, there is a free version to try out, but it’s only for Android users.